asantos00/website/content/blog/e2e-tests-with-cypress.md

 ```

-A litte better, huh?
-Let's break the calculations and run it in the headless browser
+A little bit better, huh?
+Let's add a bug to the totalPrice logic and run it in the headless browser

 ```javascript
 // Cart.js